Evolution from Flax Linen to NNX#

 assert model.block.linear.kernel.value.shape == (784, 256)

-• Linen uses @jax.jit to compile the training step, whereas NNX uses @nnx.jit. jax.jit only accepts pure stateless arguments, but nnx.jit allows the arguments to be stateful NNX modules.
+• Flax NNX uses @nnx.jit - a Flax NNX transform (one of several transform APIs that behave similarly to JAX transforms, but also work well with Flax NNX objects).
+So, while jax.jit only accepts functions pure stateless arguments, nnx.jit allows the arguments to be stateful NNX Modules.
 This greatly reduced the number of lines needed for a train step.

-• If you are already using Optax optimizers like optax.adamw (instead of the raw jax.tree.map computation shown here), check out nnx.Optimizer example for a much more concise way of training and updating your model.
+• If you are already using Optax optimizers like optax.adamw (instead of the raw jax.tree.map computation shown here) with Flax Linen, check out the nnx.Optimizer example in the Flax NNX basics guide for a much more concise way of training and updating your model.

-• The Linen train step needs to return a tree of parameters, as the input of the next step.
-On the other hand, NNX’s step doesn’t need to return anything, because the model was already in-place-updated within nnx.jit.
+• The Flax Linen training step needs to return a pytree of parameters as the input of the next step.

-• NNX modules are stateful and automatically tracks a few things within, such as RNG keys and BatchNorm stats.
-That’s why you don’t need to explicitly pass an RNG key in on every step.
-Note that you can use nnx.reseed to reset its underlying RNG state.
+• In addition, nnx.Module objects are stateful, and Module automatically tracks several things within it, such as PRNG keys and BatchNorm stats.
+That is why you don’t need to explicitly pass an PRNG key in on every step.
+Also note that you can use nnx.reseed to reset its underlying PRNG state.

 ...